Updated May 10th, 2019

 The answer seems simple.
 The real estate agent lists a house for sale, and you like it.
 Next thing you know you’re negotiating a price with the agent, the seller accepts, the house closes, and the seller pays six percent to the broker as their fee.
 Done, right?
 Unfortunately, it is not that simple.

-There are so many ways an agent might get compensated these days, even by salary.
+There are so many ways an agent might get compensated these days.
 Some of the newer fixed-fee and fee-for-service listing brokerages are paying their agents a salary, rather than a commission.
 Some brokerages pay their agent a base salary and a lesser commission percentage for each transaction.
 Here are all the ins and outs of the different types of agents and how they get compensated for their stellar services.

 Two Types of Agents